iman-j/machine-learning/README.md

 # Machine Learning

-Machine Learning implementations in R and Python using Jupyter Notebook.
+Machine Learning implementations in R and Python in Jupyter Notebook.